jcfieldsdev/warcraft3-hotkey-editor/README.md

 Once a unit has been selected, its associated commands appear in the editor view on the right side of the screen.
 Heroes also display their "Hero Abilities" commands and workers display their "Build Structure" commands in an adjacent command card.

 Clicking a command button in one of the command cards brings up all of the tooltips and hotkeys for that command (as well as the name of the command with its editor code in parenthesis).
 The hotkey currently being edited is highlighted with a white border.
 Any letter key can be used as a hotkey by pressing the desired key while the box is highlighted.
+In *Warcraft III Reforged*, numbers and function keys can be used as well.

 If there is more than one hotkey for the command, there will be multiple boxes.
 Hotkey groups have labels that indicate their purpose: "Hotkey" for standard hotkeys, "Unhotkey" for hotkeys that disable two-state abilities (such as "Defend"), and "Researchhotkey" for hotkeys that select hero abilities.